With digital service Soulcenter we want to help care facilities strengthen the relationship between staff and inhabitants with dementia.

-For a month we immersed ourselves in a care facility in Zonhoven.
-With researchers of Dementia Lab, designers, and staff, we tested new solutions.
-During our research we noticed that the staff is under pressure.
-Their packed schedule often makes it difficult to find the time or energy to get to know the inhabitants.
-Also, it’s difficult to build relationships with the inhabitants with dementia because they oftentimes have a hard time telling their own story.
+In Flanders, in 2010, there were 100,000 people with dementia.
+In 2020, that figure will be 130,000.
+For a month I immersed myself in a care facility in Zonhoven, after being invited by researchers of Dementia Lab.
+I learned that staff members in care homes are under pressure.
+Their packed schedule often makes it difficult for them to find the time or energy to get to know the residents, causing frustration.
+Also, it’s difficult to build relationships with residents who have dementia because they often have a hard time telling their own story.

 For a month I worked in a caretake facility in Zonhoven together with the research team of Dementia Lab.
 Below are several video reports of what we learned.